MisterDaviso/pugetsound-schools-server/readme.md

 ## Required Technologies
 * TypeScript
+* MongoDB and Mongoose

 ## Instructions for Use

 ### Assign a JWT token
 Create an evironment variable called "JWT_SECRET"

+### Change variable references to reflect your project
+* Change the "name" property of package.json to reflect your project